TheMatjaz/matjaz.it/content/post/2014-11-22-speed-up-a-slow-nexus-5-after-upgrading-to-android-lollipop.md

-Right after upgrading my phone from Android Kitkat 4.4.4 to Lollipop 5.0 I had a disappointed face for the whole day because of the new design and the extreme UI lag, which is prett unusual for a fast smartphone.
+Right after upgrading my phone from Android Kitkat 4.4.4 to Lollipop 5.0 I had a disappointed face for the whole day because of the new design and the extreme UI lag, which is pretty unusual for a fast smartphone.

 I already complained (yes, I really like to do that!) about [the design of the new Google Calendar App](/revert-google-calendar-android-app-to-previous-version/),